FabiMe/capital-quiz/README.md

 ## Excluded Features

--Timed Quiz Mode (out of scope for initial version) -Advanced game mode for more challenging questions (out of scope for initial version)
+- Timed Quiz Mode (out of scope for initial version)
+- Advanced game mode for more challenging questions (out of scope for initial version)

 # <center>Structure Plane</center>